Make a Giant Rosary With Kids

 More Catholic Pool Noodle Fun!

 I now also have directions on how to make a giant Sacred and Immaculate Heart out of pool noodles.
-It can be used as a frisbee toss game or a larger than life yard decoration for the summer time.
+It can be used as a frisbee toss game or a larger-than-life yard decoration for the summertime.

 If you think this is a cool project, but you’re planning on doing it later in the year, you might want to go ahead and get some pool noodles now because you can’t find them when it’s not Summer time.
 More importantly, if you make one, send me pictures! 😉 Happy Catholic Crafting!

 As always, use caution when working with children, and never give them an inappropriate toy for their age.
-I can’t imagine that these are safe in pools, so use with caution.
+I can’t imagine that these are safe in pools, so use them with caution.
 Watch for choking hazards.
 Don’t give children knives or hot glue guns.
 Safety first!

 Comments